ronaldyonggi/cs61a/readme.md

 # CS61A Fall 2018 Progress Tracker

-This repository contains the progress of UC Berkeley CS61A course materials that I have completed.
+This repository contains my progress of with UC Berkeley CS61A - Structure and Interpretation of Computer Programs.
 Course materials are based on the [Fall 2018](https://cs61a.org/) course.

 Lecture notes are written in .ipynb files, which can be opened via Jupyter Notebook or Jupyter Lab.
-Some lecture notes and materials requires installation of extensions:
+Some lecture notes and materials requires installation of additional extensions.

 | Extension | Description |
 | --- | --- |